WISDEM/TowerSE/docs/tutorial.rst

     :start-after: # --- fatigue
     :end-before: # ---

-Finally, some additional parameters used for constriants can be defined.
+Finally, some additional parameters used for constraints can be defined.
 These include the minimum allowable taper ratio of the tower (from base to top), and the minimum diameter-to-thickness ratio allowed at any section.

 .. literalinclude:: ../src/towerse/tower.py
     :language: python